Serhiy Nikolayev: Career

 Serhiy was a photojournalist for Segodnya since April 2008.
 Georgia, Libya, Somalia, and Syria were other sites Serhiy covered during his career.
 He focused on war and its impact on children.
 In 2013, he held an exhibition called "A Childhood not for Children."

 Death

 Nikolayev was previously attacked by members of the Berkut special police forces when reporting on a "Euromaidan" event in Kyiv on 1 December 2013.

-Nikolayev was killed in crossfire while covering fighting between Ukrainian troops and pro-Russian separatists in the village of Peski on the outskirts of Donetsk on 28 February 2015.
-Pesky is located just 1.5 kilometers away from Donetsk airport.
+Nikolayev was killed in crossfire while covering fighting between Ukrainian troops and pro-Russian separatists in the village of Pisky on the outskirts of Donetsk on 28 February 2015.
+Pisky is located just 1.5 kilometers away from Donetsk airport.
 He was there with colleague Bogdan Rossinsky, Rossinsky was non-lethally wounded and Serhiy suffered serious injuries.
 The injury was caused by a fragment of a shell.
 Serhiy arrived alive at Krasnoarmiysk hospital in Donetsk, but his injuries were fatal and he died.
 He was wearing a bulletproof vest marked as "Press" at the scene.
 Nikolay (or Mykola) Flerko, a volunteer in Right Sector battalion was also declared dead from the shell.

-The police in Krasnoarmeysk are investigating the incident as a deliberate homicide.
+The police in Krasnoarmeysk (now Pokrovsk) are investigating the incident as a deliberate homicide.